Themekraft/_tk/readme.txt

 *************************************************************

-The _tk Project on Github - https://github.com/Themekraft/_tk/
+The _sx Project on Github - https://github.com/sameer-shelavale/_sx

 *************************************************************

-Thanks for using _tk Theme.
+Thanks for using _sx Theme.
 We hope you enjoy it!

 *************************************************************